 History of Totara Springs

 It was believed hot water could be found in the area so in 1968 it was time to start drilling.
 After drilling 235 meters down into solid rock the money was gone and no hot water was found.
-The committee prayed and decided to drill and other 27 meters and still no water was found.
-The faith of the committee was strong and after drilling another 60 meter hot water was found!
+The committee prayed and decided to drill another 27 meters and still no water was found.
+The faith of the committee was strong and after drilling another 60 meters hot water was found!
 This still feeds the swimming pool with a pleasant 36C all year round.

 That same year a permanent kitchen and dining room was built and still makes up part of the current dining and admin facilities.

-In 1980 the auditorium was built to replace the use of Marquees for large events.
+In 1980 the auditorium was built to replace the use of marquees for large events.
 It was the biggest building project undertaken at the time and was initiated by the need for a covered venue for the international Rally Arura to be held in 1982 with 1500 children attending.

-Since then the motels lodges and conference centre have been built as well as a kitchen upgrade in 2011 and an extension to the dining room in 2013.
+Since then the motels, lodges and conference centre have been built as well as a kitchen upgrade in 2011 and an extension to the dining room in 2013.
 Over all this time God has faithfully provided Totara Springs with what it has needed to continue to do his work in the Waikato.